-Notices, summons, complaint, unlawful detainer, writ or possession, sheriff lock out
+Notices, summons, complaint, unlawful detainer, writ or possession, sheriff lockout NOTICING, SUMMONS AND COMPLAINT.
+Residential rental property

 A summons, also known as a judicial summons, is a legal document issued by the eviction court.
 This civil summons is accompanied by a complaint.
-Serving the complaint is the procedure by which a plaintiff to a lawsuit (or the representing attorney) serves appropriate notice of initial legal action to the defendant.
+Serving the complaint is the procedure by which a plaintiff to a lawsuit (or the representing attorney) serves appropriate notice of initial legal action to the defendant for residential rental property.
 The court will accept this effort as an attempt to legally exercise judicial jurisdiction over that person, allowing that person to respond to the proceeding before the court.
 Notice is furnished by delivering a set of court documents (called process) to the person to be served.

 The following are the acceptable methods for delivering notices, summons and complaints.
 Apartment property management companies in San Diego who have many notices to deliver each month have a greater chance of making a mistake, so great care must be taken while preparing and delivering each notice.